 Spanish Mosque that shows a bit from the SP road, creates curiosity.
 We planned to visit & reached and were told that we cannot enter the mosque.
-Later obliged by being told that we can go till a line that was drawn on the floor, good 20 feet away from the door of the mosque.
+Later obliged by being told that we can go to a line that was drawn on the floor, good 20 feet away from the door of the mosque.
 When we asked why the answer had thankfully to do with our gender than our faith.

 Disappointment probably showed loud and clear on our faces.
 One of the guys sitting there teased us that if we want to click pictures and see the mosque we should take permission from Nawab Sahib.
-I and my photographer friend Lakshmi shared a quick glance and asked him where the Nawab Sahib lived and can we reach him on the phone?
+I and my photographer friend Lakshmi shared a quick glance and asked him where the Nawab Sahib lived and can we reach him on the phone.
 The boy pointed out that his house was only a stone’s throw away and we kind of convinced him to take us there.
 He promptly came with us but got cold feet when he saw that we were actually meant to meet him.
 He reluctantly gave us his number.

 Spanish Mosque, Begumpet

 When we spoke to Nawab Sahib, he graciously invited us home.
 And said he would arrange for someone to show us around the mosque.
 The descendant of the Paigah dynasty lives in an erstwhile palace with an enviable collection of antiques on display.
-And was a gracious and patient host.
+And as a gracious and patient host.
 He spoke to us for an hour or so.
 Gave us lots of insights into the history of Hyderabad and is incidentally working on a book on the same subject.
 Post this unexpectedly pleasant rendezvous, we were off to the mosque, which was now open to us.